New Alzheimer’s Association report findings

 In Arizona, the report also stated that one in nine seniors have Alzheimer’s disease.

-Dr. Parichita Choudhury, a Cognitive & Behavioral Neurologist at the Banner Sun Health Research Institute, joined “Arizona Horizon” to share more insight on the report and the innovative treatment that the research institute offers.
+Dr. Parichita Choudhury, Cognitive and Behavioral Neurologist at the Banner Sun Health Research Institute, joined “Arizona Horizon” to share more insight on the report and the innovative treatment the research institute offers.
+Dr. Choudhury also spoke about the results of the report, specifically how it relates to Arizona.